j-keck/lsleases/README.md

 ##### ...and for what? #####
-Have you ever boot an embedded system (rasperry-pi, cubie, ...), an android device, an virtual machine or any thing else with dynamic ip adresss (dhcp) and you need that address?
-Than this is for you - check the [Usage](#usage).
+Have you ever boot an embedded system (rasperry-pi, cubie, ...), an android device, an virtual machine or anything else with dynamic ip adresss (dhcp) and you need that address?
+Then this tool is for your toolbox - check the [Usage](#usage).